 I founded Sundial in Brighton in 1991.
 After working in Leicester Oxford, New Zealand and Harley Street with some of the top chiropractors in the field.
 I settled in Brighton with the aim of building a practice that would deliver wonderful service and quick results for patients based on the latest techniques and research.

 Chiropractic has changed in the last 20 years and keeping up with new developments is important to me.
-Regular courses, seminars and lectures as well reading journals and research papers help keep me up to date to deliver the best care we can.
+Regular courses, seminars and lectures as well as reading journals and research papers help keep me up to date to deliver the best care we can.

-I believe that chiropractic has a role in sports performance both in injury treatment and prevention as well performance enhancement.
+I believe that chiropractic has a role in sports performance both in injury treatment and prevention as well as performance enhancement.
 I was team chiropractor for Brighton and Hove Albion and for the British Alpine Ski Team.

 I qualified from the Anglo-European College of Chiropractic in Bournemouth in 1987.

 Some of my work led me to appear in the national press, on television and radio as a spokesman for the British Chiropractic Association.
 I have written for Men’s Fitness magazine and book reviews in professional journals.
 I lecture to the chiropractic, osteopathic and physiotherapy professions on business management, foot biomechanics and orthotics.
 In the winter months, I have worked with ski schools, boot fitters and chiropractors training them in Ski Ergonomics.

 Sport is important to me having competed at a junior level on the track and for local rugby teams in the past before the weekly battering proved too much.
 Having skied since I was six I am a keen skier and love going on off-piste and back-country training courses.
 I have recently taken up karate and, to my surprise, am quite enjoying it.

 I am married with a son and live in West Sussex.